Analysis | The Deadly African Virus That’s Killing China’s Pigs

 China has more than 400 million pigs, over half the world’s swine.
 Pork is the country’s principal source of dietary protein.
 Further spread could lead to significant culling of animals, hurting the livelihoods of pig producers, cutting pork production, pushing prices higher and driving consumers to other sources of protein.
 There may also be major repercussions on international trade as a result of import bans.
 In the Europe Union, where African swine fever emerged in 2014, outbreaks have spread across the region at a rate of about 200 kilometers a year, causing an estimated several billion euros in annual losses.

-It has spread from East Africa to Europe, the Caribbean and Brazil.
-It’s been found in at least seven EU countries and has caused outbreaks in Russia, Ukraine and Moldova this year.
+It’s endemic, or generally present, in sub-Saharan Africa.
+Over the past several decades, the disease has emerged, and then been eliminated, in parts of Europe, the Caribbean and Brazil.
+More recently, it’s been found in at least seven EU countries and has caused outbreaks in Russia, Ukraine and Moldova this year.
 In West Africa, an outbreak in five districts of central Ghana was reported in May.
 In China, the Veterinary Bureau has reported infections in Zhengzhou, Henan; Lianyungang, Jiangsu; Shenyang, Liaoning as well as Leqing city.
 Chinese scientists studying the genetic evolution of the virus have said it closely resembles a pan-Russian strain.

 5. How has China dealt with past disease outbreaks?